 Butter vs Margarine – Which Is More Environmentally Friendly?

-– The carbon footprint of butter is over four times that of margarine.
-The large GWP for butter is attributable primarily to methane from dairy cows’ digestive systems, emissions from manure, and the production of feed for the cows.
+– The carbon footprint of butter is over four times that of margarine (due primarily to ‘methane from dairy cows’ digestive systems, emissions from manure, and the production of feed for the cows’)

 Which Oils Are The Most Environmentally Friendly For Margarine?

-- Organic oils, expeller-pressed or cold-pressed oils, and local oils are worth consideration
+Organic oils, expeller-pressed or cold-pressed oils, and local oils are worth consideration [for sustainability]

 A Note About The Variability Of Agriculture In Different Parts Of The World

-These figures and this information is of a general nature and not reflective of all agricultural producers.
+These figures and this information is of a general nature and not reflective of all agricultural and food producers.

 Each butter and margarine product from each brand should really be assessed separately too, as they each may have different production processes.